jmartinpizarro/vision-astar/README.md

 The project has three parts:

 - Dataset: used for training the neural network.
-A collection of images has been drawn (mainly grids with dimensions between 3-x3 and 6x6).
+A collection of images has been generated.
 The dataset was created from scratch and you can find in Kaggle.
+The source code is in the folder `src/synthetic_dataset`.
 - Neural Network (don't know what I will use yet)
 - Search Algorithm: implement several of them in order to check performance depending on the algorithm.